havatv/qgisnnjoinplugin/help/source/index.rst

 Versions
 ===============
-The current version is 1.2.2
+The current version is 1.3.0

+- 1.3.0

+  - Allow the specification of the name of the attribute that will contain the distance to the nearest neighbour.
+  - Modernisation of the code.

 - 1.2.2